UCLH-DHCT/emap/emap-star/README.md

   @JoinColumn(name = "mrnId", nullable = false)
   private Mrn mrnId;
   ```
-- Timestamps are timezone aware (and automated testing enforces this)
+- Timestamps (date and times) are timezone aware (and automated testing enforces this) and named in the form `<something>Datetime`
+- Dates should only have date information and be named in the form `<something>Date`
   ```java
   @Column(columnDefinition = "timestamp with time zone")
   private Instant admissionTime;